lkachury/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-The purpose of this analysis is to review the production data for insights that may help the manufacturing team by:
+The purpose of this analysis is to utlize R and RStudio to review the production data for insights that may help the manufacturing team by:
 - Performing multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 - Collecting summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 - Running t-tests to determine if the manufacturing lots are statistically different from the mean population